-Through its signature, Bayer has undertaken, for example
+Through its signature, Bayer has for example committed to

-- to support the protection of human rights within its sphere of influence,
+- support the protection of human rights within its sphere of influence,

 Over the past decade we have steadily expanded our commitment to the Global Compact.
 For example, we became a signatory to the CEO Water Mandate and the Caring for Climate initiative.
 And we have signed the Women’s Empowerment Principles, a set of seven principles governing gender equality that sum up how women can be strengthened in the workplace, on the employment market and in the community.
 In 2019, we joined the Science Based Target Initiative and thus support ambitious goals with respect to the protection of water resources and the climate.

 To ensure that the 10 principles of the UN Global Compact are anchored in our business operations, we have developed guidelines, policies and company positions that are binding for all employees around the world.
 This applies equally to our suppliers, whom we obligate to observe the 10 principles worldwide.